carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/README.md

 6. You can examine and collect the output of the invocation within the container at the location: `/bootstrap-runtime/work_dir`.
    You can also examine and collect the output outside the container at your workspace folder: `[WORKSPACE_FOLDER]/work_dir`.
+7. Invoking the container with the same parameters as above will allow you to continue from where you left off in the prior session.